 July 22-24, 2016 — Over 100 of the nation’s most talented artists will be set up at the Ruidoso Convention Center showcasing a broad spectrum of mediums including sculpture, photography, glass, paintings, ceramics, jewelry, mixed media and more!
 The annual festival will be held July 22 and 23 noon-6 pm, and July 24, 10 am-5 pm.

 August 4-7, 2016 — This year the Alto Artists’ Studio Tour is celebrating its 13th anniversary and the public is invited to participate in free, self-guided tours to explore behind the scenes of the Alto art community.

 August 5-7, 2016 — Enjoy a weekend of folk pageants with re-enactors portraying Billy the Kid’s last escape and the notorious Lincoln County War.
 As well as the pageants, enjoy great food, live music, shopping and a parade.
 Admission is $6 for adults and $2 for children.

 Ruidoso Antique Show

-August 2016 (final dates TBD) — The Ruidoso Antique Show has some of the best choice antiques, collectibles, and decorative arts selected and presented by many outstanding antique dealers from all over the United States.
+August 26 – 28, 2016 — The Ruidoso Antique Show has some of the best choice antiques, collectibles, and decorative arts selected and presented by many outstanding antique dealers from all over the United States.
 At this show you can find everything from Tin to Tiffany and all the in-between.
 Large mission furniture to small early American and European, sterling flatware to Native American and early American artifacts.
 Primitives, mercantile, pottery, rugs, Indian and vintage costume jewelry; fine porcelains and linens to decorative arts and estate jewelry offered by a certified gemologist and appraiser.
 You don’t want to miss this antique show!